August Meyszner: Germany

 Meyszner was briefly given a job coordinating support for Nazi fugitives from Austria on behalf of the SA.
 On 14 February 1935, he joined the Allgemeine SS and received the membership number 263,406 and the rank of SS-Oberführer.
 He then worked as SS Leader for Special Purposes of the Reichsführer-SS Heinrich Himmler, allocated to the Kommando Sammelstelle.
 He received German citizenship in May 1935.
 On 1 September 1935 he joined the Schutzpolizei (protection police), a branch of the uniformed Ordnungspolizei (order police, or Orpo), in the rank of Major der Schutzpolizei.
 He had been honourably discharged from the SA but his acceptance into the Allgemeine SS was short-lived, as police officers were not permitted to be members of the Allgemeine SS at that time.
 Meyszner was obliged to resign from the Allgemeine SS in October 1935.
 On 20 April 1937, he was promoted to the rank of Oberstleutnant der Polizei (lieutenant colonel of police).
 He was allowed to return to the Allgemeine SS in October 1937 and returned to his previous rank of SS-Oberführer, backdated to February 1935.
 He was appointed to the staff of SS-Abschnitt III (SS District III), and Schutzpolizei Group East Berlin.
 In 1937, Meyszner was appointed as an honorary judge of the People's Court, and in 1941 this appointment was extended.
 With units of the Ordnungspolizei Meyszner entered Austria during the Anschluss on 12 March 1938.
 Residing in Vienna he became acting Inspector of the Orpo in Austria and was promoted to the rank of Oberst der Polizei (colonel of police) on 18 March 1938.
-In the election and referendum of 10 April 1938 he was elected as a deputy in the Reichstag, a position he retained to the end of World War II.
+In the election and referendum of 10 April 1938 he was elected as a deputy to the Reichstag from the newly renamed Ostmark, a position he retained to the end of World War II.
 As from 12 April 1938 he was assigned as Inspector of the Orpo to the State Secretary for Security in Austria, Ernst Kaltenbrunner.

 Soon after he had taken office Meyszner clashed with Kaltenbrunner, requiring the intervention of the Chief of the Orpo, SS-Obergruppenführer und General der Polizei Kurt Daluege.
 Meyszner was transferred to the Sudetenland in early October 1938, after its annexation by Germany, as an Orpo district commander.
 On 20 April 1939, he was promoted to Generalmajor der Ordnungspolizei.
 In June 1939, he was again transferred, this time to Kassel, as Inspector of Orpo for the Prussian province of Hesse-Nassau.
 He remained in this role until 10 September 1940, during which time he was promoted to SS-Brigadeführer on 20 April 1940.
 Despite the high rank he achieved in the Allgemeine SS, Meyszner never joined the German Nazi Party.